Build a Strategic Plan Around Educational Equity

 11. Build trusting relationships with our families and community by engaging with them to listen and improve AISD environments, processes and experiences.

-This leadership team boldly harnesses the desire to improve outcomes for all students into a workable plan that meets the needs of every student.
-Hear more about the bold journey towards equity in education and other thought-provoking stories at our virtual annual leadership conference, What’s Right in Education on October 27-28, 2021.
+To harness the desire to improve outcomes for all students into a workable plan that meets the needs of every student, education leaders should: